SergeiBalykov/SergeiBalykov/README.md

 - 👋 Hi, I’m @SergeiBalykov
 - 👀 I’m interested in Dota2
 - 🌱 I’m currently learning the path to cooperation with Dota2 developers
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on dota 2 developers
-- 📫 How to reach me ...
+- 📫 How to reach me vibe-tribe@rambler.ru

 <!---
 SergeiBalykov/SergeiBalykov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.